Beach volleyball: United States

-In the 2010–2011 academic year, the National Collegiate Athletic Association (NCAA) began sponsoring women's beach volleyball as an "emerging sport".
+In the 2010–2011 academic year, the National Collegiate Athletic Association (NCAA) began sponsoring women's beach volleyball, then called "sand volleyball", as an "emerging sport".
 Initially, it was sponsored only for Division II, with Division I added the following academic year.
 NCAA competition follows standard beach volleyball rules, with competitions involving five doubles-teams from each participating school.
 For a sport to classify as a championship, at least 40 schools must sponsor it.
 In 2015, sixty schools had teams, allowing it to become NCAA's 90th Championship sport.
 Beach volleyball became a fully sanctioned NCAA championship sport in the 2015–2016 school year, following votes by leaders of all three NCAA divisions to launch a single all-divisions national championship.

 In 2019, the National Association of Intercollegiate Athletics (NAIA) approved women's collegiate beach volleyball as an "emerging sport" with 16 NAIA institutions fielding teams in the 2019–2020 school year.